1984 anti-Sikh riots: Convictions

+In 1995, Delhi Chief Minister Madan Lal Khurana said 46 persons have been prosecuted for their role in the riots.

-In Delhi, 442 rioters were convicted.
+In Delhi, 442 rioters were convicted as of 2012.
 Forty-nine were sentenced to the life imprisonment, and another three to more than 10 years' imprisonment.
 Six Delhi police officers were sanctioned for negligence during the riots.
 In April 2013, the Supreme Court of India dismissed the appeal of three people who had challenged their life sentences.
 That month, the Karkardooma district court in Delhi convicted five people – Balwan Khokkar (former councillor), Mahender Yadav (former MLA), Kishan Khokkar, Girdhari Lal and Captain Bhagmal – for inciting a mob against Sikhs in Delhi Cantonment.
 The court acquitted Congress leader Sajjan Kumar, which led to protests.

 In the first ever case of capital punishment in the 1984 anti-Sikh riots case death sentence was awarded to Yashpal Singh convicted for murdering two persons, 24-year-old Hardev Singh and 26-year-old Avtar Singh, in Mahipal Pur area of Delhi on 1 November 1984.
 Additional Sessions Judge Ajay Pandey pronounced the Judgement on 20 November 34 years after the crime was committed.
 The second convict in the case, Naresh Sehrawat was awarded life imprisonment.
 The Court considered the failing health of 68-year-old Sehrawat while giving him a lighter sentence.
 The conviction followed a complaint by the deceased Hardev Singh's elder brother Santokh Singh.
 Though an FIR was filed on the same day of the crime nothing came of the case as a Congress leader, JP Singh, who led the mob was acquitted in the case.
 A fresh FIR was filed on 29 April 1993, following recommendations of the Ranganath Commission of inquiry.
 The police closed the matter as untraced despite witness testimonies of the deceased's four brothers who were witness to the crime.
 The case was reopened by the Special Investigation Team constituted by the BJP-led NDA government on 12 February 2015.
 The SIT completed the investigation in record time.
 The first conviction resulting from the formation of the SIT came on 15 November 2018, by the conviction of Naresh Sehrawat and Yashpal Singh.

 In December 2018, in one of the first high-profile convictions, former Congress leader Sajjan Kumar was sentenced to life imprisonment by the Delhi High Court based on the re-opened investigation by the Special Investigation Team constituted by the NDA government in 2015.
+On 20 September 2023, Kumar was acquitted over one case of murder in the riot.